iamsayan/wp-last-modified-info/readme.txt

 == Upgrade Notice ==

-= 1.3.5 =
-In this release, admin UI has been improved.

-= 1.3.4 =
-In this release, some incorrectly translated strings has been fixed.

-= 1.3.3 =
-In this release, several bug fixes and enhancements has been introduced.
-Please update the plugin on your website now to get these fixes and enhancements.

-= 1.3.2 =
+= 1.5.0 =
-In this release, several bug fixes and enhancements has been introduced.
-Please update the plugin on your website now to get these fixes and enhancements.
+In this release, Notification Feature has been added.